 (5) This regulation does not apply to a person entitled to a rebate under regulation 35.

+[Regulation 34 amended: SL 2020/95 r.
+7.]

 35. Concessions: certain occupiers of multi-unit developments

 (1) A person who is liable to pay a water supply charge set out in Schedule 3 Division 2 for water supplied in a charge period to a residential unit in a multi-unit development is entitled to the rebate on the charge set out in subregulation (2) if —